 When carrying aerosols and other liquids in containers of less than 100 ml in your hand luggage, pack the items in transparent and resealable one-litre bags.

-The information has been compiled based on the website of the Finnish Transport Safety Agency Trafi.
+The information has been compiled based on the website of the Finnish Transport and Communications Agency Traficom.